loderer/jfx4matlab/doc/MultipleScenes/MultipleScenes.md

 # Use multiple scenes
 The most applications consist of more than one scene.
 Often one start page refers to multiple sub-scenes.
 Therefore a new scene replaces the start page or is displayed in an additional window.
 Both cases are included in the example below.

 This example is based on the [Hello World application](../../samples/HelloWorld).
-It extends that application by adding a start page.
+It extends this application by adding a start page.
 The start page allows to choose, if the scene from the [Hello World application](../../samples/HelloWorld) should be shown in a additional or the existing window.

-At first we have to create the fxml-file of the start page.
+At first, we have to create the fxml-file of the start page.
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>